 FAFSA (Free Application for Federal Student Aid)

-FAFSA PIN WEBSITE: Set up your and your parents PIN numbers AS SOON AS POSSIBLE.
-You can complete the FAFSA without one.
+FSA ID: Set up your student and your parents’ FSA ID AS SOON AS POSSIBLE.
+You can’t submit the FAFSA without one.
+The ID serves as an electronic signature.
 Click here to start the process.

 1. What is the FAFSA?